glolichen/lios/journal.md

 Since x86 sucks, there is no direct way to switch between the protection rings.
 One of the ways you can do this is pretend you are in an interrupt service routine (which are called after an interrupt, such as a system call, is called) (in the past, system calls were simply interrupts, and on 32-bit Linux this was interrupt vector 0x80, but it is now faster and recommended to use the dedicated `sysenter` and `syscall` isntructions).
 After an interrupt from Ring 0 to Ring 3, the CPU will switch "back" to Ring 3.
 We can simply trick the CPU into thinking it is in this state.

-After fighting with the `iret` instruction and the Task State Segment, we can now switch to user mode, except there is another problem...
+After fighting with the `iretq` instruction and the Task State Segment, we can now switch to user mode, except there is another problem...

 In order to make some pages accessible in Ring 3, we mark the page table entry, page directory entry, page directory pointer table entry and the PML4 entry with the user flag.
 It sounds straightforward enough that all lower half virtual memory are given to user processes, and should have the flag, while upper half virtual memory do not, as they have been.
 For some reason, this scheme causes some weird problems with the NVMe where the NVMe device claims to not support the command set.